kamilkisiela/apollo-angular/docs/source/basics/network-layer.md

 ### Query Batching

 Apollo lets you automatically batch multiple queries into one request when they are made within a certain interval.
 This means that if you render several components, for example a navbar, sidebar, and content, and each of those do their own GraphQL query, they will all be sent in one roundtrip.
-Batching works only with server that support batched queries (for example graphql-server).
+Batching works only with servers that support batched queries (for example graphql-server).
 Batched requests to servers that don’t support batching will fail.
 To learn how to use batching with Apollo checkout the [indepth guide](https://github.com/kamilkisiela/apollo-angular/tree/master/packages/apollo-angular-link-http-batch)